Only the Lonely (The Motels song)

-"Only the Lonely" is a song by American new wave band The Motels.
-It was released in 1982 as the first single from their third studio album All Four One.
-Propelled by a popular music video, it debuted at number 90 on the U.S. Billboard Hot 100 on April 24, 1982.
-It would ultimately climb to number 9 on July 17 of that year where it spent four weeks in that position.
-On the U.S. Cash Box Top 100, it performed slightly better, peaking at number 8 for two weeks.
-The song is included in the 2006 video game Grand Theft Auto: Vice City Stories in the fictional power ballad radio station Emotion 98.3.
+"Only the Lonely" is a song by American new wave band The Motels, released in April 1982 by Capitol Records as the first single from their third studio album, All Four One (1982).
+Propelled by a popular music video, it debuted at number 90 on the US Billboard Hot 100 on April 24, 1982.
+It would ultimately climb to number nine on July 17 of that year where it spent four weeks in that position.
+On the US Cash Box Top 100, it performed slightly better, peaking at number eight for two weeks.

 Development

 The Motels initially recorded darker pieces for their anticipated third studio album.
 However, with the exception of a reworked "Only the Lonely", the rest of the songs were shelved.
-The unreleased songs would eventually be featured on the 2011 album Apocalpyso.
+The unreleased songs would eventually be featured on the 2011 album Apocalypso.

 Lead singer Martha Davis wrote "Only the Lonely" on a guitar that was given to her by her late father—an administrator at the University of California, Berkeley, who found the instrument in Stiles Hall on the campus.
 She explained the song's inspiration in an interview with Beyond Race magazine:"...It's a song about empty success.
 It came about while the Motels were experiencing critical acclaim, traveling the world, riding in limos, and yet I was probably as sad as I had ever been.
 I was in a horrible relationship and had not yet recovered from my parents' death (I doubt one ever does).
 The contradiction of these two worlds was where 'Only the Lonely' lived... bittersweet."
 In a 2019 interview, she contrasted the song's development process with her later hit "Suddenly Last Summer":"'Those two songs couldn't be more opposite," she said.
 "With ‘Only the Lonely’ I picked up my guitar and (the tune) was sitting there (as if it wrote itself).
 I played ‘Only the Lonely’ bada-boom, bada-boom.'"